adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Other verifiers might be fine with fetching public keys authenticated only by the web PKI.

 ## Protection

+TODO(djackson) - In my mind, an emblem would only be considered in the context of a particular entity.
+Verification would be checking that the entity (singular) was covered by the emblem.
+I don't have a strong argument for why that would be desirable though, just simpler.

 Any entity whose address is resolved within context of a valid emblem must be considered to be marked as protected under IHL.
 In certain contexts, this might apply to a wide range of entities.